GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 Explore More From GreenGrowth CPAs.

-Beyond cannabis, GreenGrowth CPAs serves clients in technology, real estate, life sciences, nonprofits, professional services, high net worth individuals, and school districts, supported by service lines including outsourced CFO services, audit and assurance, tax planning and compliance, and CPA firm succession planning.
-Headquartered in Irvine, California, with eight global offices.
+Beyond cannabis, GreenGrowth CPAs serves clients in technology, real estate, life sciences, nonprofits, professional services, high net worth individuals, school districts, and governmental organizations, supported by service lines including outsourced CFO services, audit and assurance, IPO readiness, tax planning and compliance, and CPA firm succession planning.
+Headquartered in Irvine, California, founded 2016.

-Whether you are launching a new licensed operation, preparing for a public listing, restructuring for the April 2026 medical rescheduling, or transitioning from a generalist CPA, GreenGrowth CPAs has the cannabis expertise to support you.
+Whether you are launching a new licensed operation, preparing for a public listing, restructuring for the April 2026 medical rescheduling, or transitioning from a generalist accounting firm, GreenGrowth CPAs has the cannabis expertise to support you.
 Schedule a confidential consultation to get started.

 Schedule a Free Consultation